tetracorp/k240/docs/_posts/2020-02-29-development.md

 categories: history
 ---

-This article chronicles the development and release of _K240_.
+This article chronicles the development and release of _K240_, a 1994 strategy game published by Gremlin Graphics for the Commodore Amiga.

 1. Table of Contents
 {:toc}